rafahoro1/waitr_be/README.md

 ## ToDo
  As usual, there are many improvements for this implementation that were left of.

-  - Use [https://github.com/lorenwest/node-config](node-config) to remove hardcoded values (server port, DB connection, etc)
+  - Use [https://github.com/lorenwest/node-config](node-config) or similar to remove hardcoded values (server port, DB connection, CORS related string, etc)
   - Most collections have no resource handler to populate it, and instead are populated using the fixtures.js script
   - The DeliveryReview schema, stores a String as ID for the delivery.
 As the specifications does not require an actual Delivery collection and there is no resource handler to add data to such collection (nor to retrieve it), the collection was not created and instead a String added as ID in the DeliveryReview schema.
 A full implementation will create the Delivery collection.
   - The DeliveryReview schema, has a 'driver_id' field.
-That is not used, and probably a better implementation will be to have that value in a second schema (ie: DeliveryDriver) that links a Delivery to a Driver.
+A better implementation will be to have that value in a second schema (ie: DeliveryDriver) that links a Delivery to a Driver.
 As that data came through the POST handler but was not necessary to use, I just added it to the DeliveryReview schema meanwhile.
-  - Better error handle/log.
+  - Better error handling/log.